Have Questions?

 850-609-2650

-Eglin Community Based has been offering ongoing addiction care and rehabilitation services to the residents of Eglin AFB, Florida and those living within the surrounding communities.
+Eglin Community Based has been offering ongoing addiction care and rehabilitation services to the residents of Eglin AFB, FL. and those living within the surrounding communities.
 Today, Eglin Community Based offers services like contingency management/motivational incentive, motivational interviewing, dialectical behavior therapy, rational emotive behavioral therapy, relapse prevention, matrix model and others in keeping with its belief of following rehab treatments that work best to help clients achieve recovery.

 This drug and alcohol rehab facility also believes that individual care for each client is the best way to provide them with the best form of treatment.
 Services are available in the following settings - inpatient drug and alcohol rehab facilities, outpatient detox centers, outpatient substance abuse treatment services, short term drug and alcohol rehabs, long term rehab programs and others.